-- Your partner frustrates you sometimes.

-- In response, you become abusive sometimes, which can include cursing and raising your hands to your partner.

-On #1, this is understandable.
+Your partner frustrates you sometimes. > - In response, you become abusive sometimes, which can include cursing and raising your hands to your partner. > > On #1, this is understandable.
 All relationships have their moments of frustration.
-Ken and I have moments when we frustrate each other too, for our individual issues.
-Usually we handle these in a variety of ways from letting it pass to discussing to arguing (rare), but we always eventually resolve them and reach a positive place.
-(When I say “fight” I mean an argument, not like a physical fight.)

-But #2 is an issue.
-Because as much as someone frustrates us, physical violence isn’t an appropriate way to handle the situation, whether the person is a stranger or a partner.
-One may say that it’s actually worse when the violence is meted out to your partner because this is someone you love, who trusts you not to inflict harm on him/her.

-The good thing, Enchanted, is that you recognize that (1) this abuse is a problem and (2) you want to stop it.
-There are abusers who feel that abusing is their right and they are entitled to violence against their partner — and these people have a separate problem altogether.
+Ken and I have moments when we > frustrate each other too.
+Usually we handle these in a variety of ways from letting it pass to discussing to arguing > (rare), but we always eventually resolve them and reach a positive place.
+(When I say “fight” I mean an argument, not > like a physical fight.) > > But #2 is an issue.
+Because as much as someone frustrates us, physical violence isn’t an appropriate way to handle the > situation, whether the person is a stranger or a partner.
+One may say that it’s actually worse when the violence is > meted out to your partner because this is someone you love, who trusts you not to inflict harm on him/her. > > The good thing is that you recognize that (1) this abuse is a problem and (2) you want to stop it.
+There are abusers who > feel that abusing is their right and they are entitled to violence against their partner — and these people have a > separate problem altogether.
 You clearly do not think that way.
-So how do we tackle this?

-Understanding the Source of the Physical Abuse

-First, let’s understand the source of the abusive behavior.
-As we have established above, the source isn’t that your partner frustrates you or her frustrating behavior (that she seems to never listen to you).
-There are many couples who face problems, including feeling that their partner isn’t listening to them, yet it doesn’t result in violence.
-Or you could put someone else in your position, in this exact predicament, and he (or she) would probably feel irritated, but not get violent.

-The source is something else, and we’re here to understand what.
+So how do we tackle this? > > Understanding the Source of the Physical Abuse > > First, let’s understand the source of the abusive behavior.
+As we have established above, the source isn’t that your > partner frustrates you or her frustrating behavior (that she seems to never listen to you).
+There are many couples who > face problems, including feeling that their partner isn’t listening to them, yet it doesn’t result in violence.
+Or you > could put someone else in your position, in this exact predicament, and he (or she) would probably feel irritated, but > not get violent. > > The source is something else, and we’re here to understand what.